Struggling to sleep and experiencing shortness of breath? Are your feet, hands or ankles swelling up and do you need to get up in the night for a wee?

 What if I’ve got kidney disease?

-Hull and East Yorkshire Hospitals NHS Trust has a great renal service which is recognised for its excellence in helping and supporting patients with CKD and kidney failure.
+Hull University Teaching Hospitals NHS Trust has a great renal service which is recognised for its excellence in helping and supporting patients with CKD and kidney failure.

 Hull has a dedicated kidney unit at Hull Royal Infirmary, with main haemodialysis unit on site and satellite haemodialysis units led by nurses in Bridlington, Grimsby and Scunthorpe and patient outreach clinics at Bridlington, Goole, Grimsby and Scunthorpe.